cjwit/vote/README.md

 Potential future projects:

 * Catch 401 error on failed login (instead of using alert)
-* Move disable voting logic from sessionStorage to localStorage or require login for voting and keep an array of voted polls in the user info
+* Move disable voting logic from localStorage to localStorage or require login for voting and keep an array of voted polls in the user info